mmul-it/training/Kubernetes-From-Scratch/Kubernetes-New-User.md

    Error from server (Forbidden): jobs.batch is forbidden: User "myuser" cannot list resource "jobs" in API group "batch" in the namespace "myns"
    ```

-   As you can see, there's no way (yet) to get anything, because we did'nt defined a role, but the fact that we received a `forbidden` means we were able to login with the newly created certificate.
+   As you can see, there's no way (yet) to get anything, because we didn't
+   define a role, but the fact that we received a `forbidden` means we were able
+   to login with the newly created certificate.